Green Cove Springs Homes for Sale

 Do I need my own agent to buy in Green Cove Springs?

-Yes, and it costs you nothing in nearly every case.
+Yes.
+You and your agent sign a written buyer agreement that sets a negotiable compensation, and the seller or builder often offers to cover some or all of it.
 In a builder-heavy market, the on-site rep works for the builder.
 Your own agent represents you, maps the carrying cost, holds the line on configured pricing, verifies zoning, and negotiates for you.
 Register your agent before your first builder visit.
 Call (904) 351-6461.

 Talk to a Green Cove Springs Expert